anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Proof of identity

 PVR:
-: Pledge-voucher-request is a voucher request object signed by the pledge that requests to be part of a domain
+: Pledge-voucher-request is a voucher request signed by the pledge that requests to be part of a domain

 RA:
 : Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.

 RER:
-: Registrar-enrollment-request is a request object related to the PER send to the CA by the registrar
+: Registrar-enrollment-request is the PER send to the CA by the registrar

 RVR:
-: Registrar-voucher-request is a request object containing the PVR sent to the MASA
+: Registrar-voucher-request is a request containing the PVR sent to the MASA

 # Scope of Solution